Equivalent trace sets for arithmetic Fuchsian groups: Bianchi Groups

 Consider the Bianchi group $\mathrm{PSL}_2(\mathcal{O}_d)$, where $d>0$ is a square-free integer, $\mathcal{O}_d$ denotes the ring of integers in the imaginary quadratic field $\mathbb{Q}(\sqrt{-d})$.
 It is a standard fact that $\mathcal{O}_d$ is an integer lattice in $\C$ generated by $1$ and $\omega = \sqrt{-d}$ (if $d \equiv 1, 2$ mod $4$) or by $1$ and $\omega = \frac{1+\sqrt{-d}}{2}$ (if $d \equiv 3$ mod $4$).

 \begin{bianchi}Given any Bianchi group $\pslod$, there are infinitely many finite index subgroups $\Gamma < \pslod$ with the same complex trace set as $\pslod$.\end{bianchi}

 \begin{proof}As in the Fuchsian case, we construct finitely many subgroups which together generate every trace, and then conjugate them so that together they generate a subgroup of infinite index.
 We then appeal to the fact that the Bianchi groups are LERF.
-The following general method works whenever there are no non-real integers in $\mathcal{O}_d$ of complex modulus less than $2$; this includes all Bianchi groups $\pslod$ for $d \neq 1, 2, 3$; we deal with these cases afterwards.
+The following general method works whenever there are no non-rational integers $s \in \mathcal{O}_d \setminus \mathbb{Z}$ with modulus $|s|<2$; this includes all Bianchi groups $\pslod$ for $d \neq 1, 2, 3$, cases which we treat afterwards.

 The subgroups which we take are the five subgroups of the form

 for $x \in \{ 0, 1, \omega, 1+\omega, 2+\omega \}$.
 In each case, a Ford domain for $P_i$ is bounded by isometric spheres of radius $1$ centered at $0$ and $x$ respectively, together with vertical planes which form the boundary of a fundamental domain for the parabolics fixing $\infty$.
 We conjugate the $P_i$ so that we may apply Theorem \ref{combthm}; to do this, we conjugate by involutions $\delta_i$ which have isometric spheres disjoint from those of the $P_i$ and from each other.
 If $d \equiv 1,2$ mod $4$, we take